 - Ultraviolet (UV) filters: UV filters can kill bacteria.
 However, in order to work, most bacteria need to be exposed for an extended period of time – much longer than most purifiers allow.

-An air purifier equipped with a HEPA filter can remove more than 99% of the PM2.5 particles in the air.
+An air purifier equipped with a HEPA filter can remove more than 99% of the fine particles (such as PM2.5) in the air.
 The protection offered by air cleaners can range from low to very high.
 As with filtration systems, the level of protection depends on the type of air cleaner you have.
 Those equipped with HEPA filters are much more efficient.

 Things to consider

-- When choosing an air cleaner, the most important factor to consider is the type of filter (or filters).
-Look for an air cleaner that has a HEPA filter.
+- When choosing an air purifier, the most important factor to consider is the type of filter (or filters).
+Look for an air purifier that has a HEPA filter.